 Northern Europe's cultural currency is at an all-time high.
 On top of this, cities such as Copenhagen are perennial contenders in those ‘best cities in the world' type lists.

-We can't all move to the Nordic countries to test these theories, but we can certainly visit them – and with MSC Cruises, you get to see everything that these island nations have to offer, as well as plenty more.
+We can't all move to the Nordic countries to test these theories, but we can certainly visit them – and with MSC Cruises, you get to see everything that these island nations have to offer and plenty more.

 Including the fjords, aurora borealis, and beautiful winter wildlife.
 Back to the cities, though.
 You'll find plenty of choices if you browse through the various Southampton cruise deals.

 In 2013, Copenhagen was selected as the world's most ‘livable' city by Monocle Magazine, based on a range of criteria, and it's easy to see why.

-Offering a middle ground between continental Europe and Scandinavia, this cosmopolitan city is famed around the world for its creative output, something that extends beyond the arts to the very civic landscape – with several attractive green spaces highlighting the excellent use of space within the Danish capital.
+Offering a middle ground between continental Europe and Scandinavia, this cosmopolitan city is famed worldwide for its creative output, which extends beyond the arts to the civic landscape – with several attractive green spaces highlighting the excellent use of space within the Danish capital.

-If you're visiting on a cruise, remember to visit one of the city's exquisite pavement cafes and enjoy a peaceful walk among the many parks that are dotted around.
+If you're on a cruise, remember to visit one of the city's exquisite pavement cafes and enjoy a peaceful walk among the many parks dotted around.

-You'll also find some great shopping opportunities here if you're looking to pick up a memento of your Northern Europe sojourn.
+You'll also find great shopping opportunities here if you're looking to pick up a souvenir from your Northern Europe sojourn.

-As Monocle puts it: “World-conquering urban quality of life requires the trickiest of balancing acts between progress and preservation, stimulation and security, global and local.
+As Monocle puts it: “World-conquering urban quality of life requires the trickiest balancing acts between progress and preservation, stimulation and security, global and local.

 Goteburg may not be Sweden's first city, but it is arguably its most exciting.

 Ranked by Forbes Magazine as one of the most inventive cities in the world, it has many fantastic sights to behold, including the beautiful harbor and the Gotaplatsen public square.

 When cruising around the fjords, you really should take the time to visit Oslo.